- Home

 Miso has been eaten in Japan for almost a thousand years, and it makes a deliciously savoury soup that’s incredibly good for you.

-Miso contains probiotics which can improve digestion by reducing gas and constipation, and as a result is one of the best foods for gut health.
+Miso contains probiotics which can improve digestion by reducing gas and constipation and, as a result, is one of the best foods for gut health.
 It can also help lower blood pressure, improve heart health, and reduce the risk of breast cancer and stroke.

 While you can enjoy miso soup by itself, adding extra veggies is a great way to bulk it out and make it even healthier.
 Shredding ginger, garlic, chillies, leeks, carrots, and kale into miso soup also makes it tastier and can go a long way in boosting your immune system.

-This umami-rich soup is the perfect quick and nourishing low-calorie meal – and you can top it with quinoa to make it heartier or add tofu chunks for extra authenticity.
+This umami-rich soup is the perfect quick and nourishing low-calorie meal – and you can top it with quinoa to make it heartier, or add tofu chunks for extra authenticity.

 11. Pumpkin and carrot soup

-Despite being associated with Halloween and autumn, pumpkin is a tasty vegetable to use in soups all year round.
+Despite being associated with Halloween and autumn, pumpkin is a tasty vegetable to use in soups year round.
 Though, if you’re not a fan of pumpkin, butternut squash makes a delicious alternative.

 Pumpkin is an excellent source of vitamin A, C, fibre, and antioxidants, and butternut squash is particularly rich in vitamin E, B vitamins, and manganese.
-So whichever way you make this soup, it’s the perfect antidote to the cold and flu season.
+So, whichever way you make this soup, it’s the perfect antidote to the cold and flu season.

 To make this spiced carrot and pumpkin soup, try this recipe from Domestic Gothess – which is also vegan.